rafaelmaeuer/Autonomous-Indoor-Drone/README.md

 ## License

-BEERWARE 🍺
+🍺 BEERWARE 🍺
 As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

 ## Related Projects

 Have a look at the Project `A Fully Autonomous Indoor Quadrotor` from UNI Freiburg.
-They have realized a similar project and published links and videos on their [website](http://ais.informatik.uni-freiburg.de/projects/quadrotor/) and detailed information in a [paper](http://www.slawomir.de/publications/grzonka12tro_quad/grzonka12tro_quad.pdf).
+It is a similar project with links and videos on this [website](http://ais.informatik.uni-freiburg.de/projects/quadrotor/) and more detailed information in this [paper](http://www.slawomir.de/publications/grzonka12tro_quad/grzonka12tro_quad.pdf).